-Up to six deep diamond core holes, for ~3,000m, are planned in the current program; four to test extensions of the Inferred Resource and evaluate the Exploration Target at Briggs Central, and two to evaluate the Exploration Target at the Northern Porphyry (refer Table 2 and Figure 3 below).
-The program is expected to continue into Q2 2023.
+Up to six deep diamond drill holes, for ~3,000m, are planned in the current diamond drilling program; four to potentially expand the Inferred Resource and evaluate the Exploration Target at Briggs Central, and two to evaluate the Exploration Target at the Northern Porphyry (refer Table 2 and Figure 3 below).
+The program is expected to continue into the New Year following weather related delays.